nthomas103/stais/index.md

 Such a transition may pose significant technical and societal challenges, but, if navigated well, could be fantastically good.

-[Stanford Effective Altruism](http://web.stanford.edu/group/ea/) is organizing this seminar series to promote research that will make a positive outcome more likely.
+[Stanford Effective Altruism](http://web.stanford.edu/group/ea/) is organizing this seminar series to facilitate research that makes a positive outcome more likely.

 ## Background reading